pokt-network/pocket-network-protocol/persistence/README.md

 ### <span style="text-decoration:underline;">2.
 Can an attacker just modify the mutable database and make a node commit to an invalid state?</span>

 This attack vector can exist even if we were to persist all datasets using trees, however this would break functionality as at the moment of provisioning proof of computation, this data would vary yielding an invalid subsequent state version.

 ### <span style="text-decoration:underline;">3.
 Isn’t this approach more susceptible to errors as there are more moving parts?</span>

 The only additional step this architecture includes is computing the leaf nodes as a result of the operations that happen on the mutable database.
 We believe that this is a valid trade-off as it can be easily managed as a separate sub-module of the persistence layer.

 # Candidate Features / Would Like to Haves / Open Questions

-#### <span style="text-decoration:underline;">1.
-Have a key/value store for caching data that won’t make sense in a relational database due to performance or data replication.</span>
+#### <span style="text-decoration:underline;**">1.
+H**ave a key/value store for caching data that won’t make sense in a relational database due to performance or data replication.</span>

 An interface to implementations such as [Redis](https://redis.io/) and [ElasticSearch](https://www.elastic.co/) as a cache layer which can store specific, optimized schemas or views to the persistent mutable and immutable schemas of the persistence layer.
 This is an optimization that can be tackled in future versions of this specification.

 # References